 On the other hand, if you’re not a trained tax professional and you’re not familiar with tax preparation software, you may find using software to file your taxes time-consuming.
 You may also miss opportunities for deductions or make costly mistakes, offsetting the savings you hoped to make by not hiring a professional.

-Using a Tax Advisor or Accountant for Business Taxes
+Using a Tax Adviser or Accountant for Business Taxes

-While some small business owners choose to handle their own taxes with software, many elect to hire a professional accountant or tax advisor, either instead of using software or to assist them with correctly applying software.
+While some small business owners choose to handle their own taxes with software, many elect to hire a professional accountant or tax adviser, either instead of using software or to assist them with correctly applying software.
 A professional combines expert knowledge of tax law with an understanding of how to use tax software at an advanced level.
-Tax advisors fall into several main categories:
+Tax advisers fall into several main categories:

 - Enrolled agents, who are licensed by the federal government and qualified to represent clients before the Internal Revenue Service (IRS)

 - Certified public accountants (CPAs), who are licensed by their respective states

 - Licensed tax attorneys, who are lawyers with training in tax preparation and planning